 Media Placement:

+HOW DO THESE ACCOMPLISH THE GOALS FOR MW 3.0?

 This is a programmatic long shot, but what if a future iteration of the MediaWires program meant media placement and increasing overall exposure of members’ content in other media?
 TMC staff could potentially work to place reporters and staff from member outlets in the mainstream press, so long as their content fit under our key working issues.

 This effort would be a nice reincarnation of the Media Darlings initiative, and fits nicely with our strategic principles of “build and diversify media leadership.”
 A starting component of this program could be a weekly “issues” enewsletter delivered to producers and bookers within and outside of TMC.
 The enewsletter could contain links and brief blurbs about each article/author, and could function as an easy primer for reporters and bloggers across the media landscape.
 As this arm of the program expanded, we could potentially work to develop a “booking” position within TMC staff to strategically place reporters in the media to raise awareness and boost the quality of public conversation around political wedge issues.

+Incorporating New Tools/Tech:

-Incorporating New Tools/Tech:Future iterations of this program should increase the sharing and social investment for new audiences via expanded socnet push.
+HOW DO THESE ACCOMPLISH THE GOALS FOR MW 3.0?
+Future iterations of this program should increase the sharing and social investment for new audiences via expanded socnet push.
 We could incorporate new platforms, such as Tumblr, into our social strategies and step up communications and recruitment on FB and twitter.

+WHAT DO WE WANT PEOPLE TO DO WITH THIS CONTENT?
+THAT’S MY QUESTION.
+HOW DO WE WANT TO ENGAGE THEM?

+DO WE HAVE THE CAPACITY FOR:

+INCREASING CONVERSATION/ENGAGEMENT WITH COMMUNITIES?
+I.E. QUESTIONS/CONVERSATIONS, POLLING, SHARING.

+HOW IS ALL OF THIS GOING TO INCREASE SPREADING AND PICK UP OF THE POSTS?
+HOW ARE WE EXPANDING THE NETWORK??
+THIS ALSO COMES DOWN TO THE CONTENT WITHIN THE BLOGS OR EXTRA ON TOP OF THE BLOGS…

+WHAT ARE THE RESOURCES NEEDED TO DO SOMETHING LIKE THIS?

 FreeSpeech has expressed interest in developing breaking headlines to run on their site and are willing to bankroll them.
 This is an interesting prospect, and I would recommend that we allow them to take this project on using our member feeds.
 TMC can consult, but do not need to organize.
 Trackability and impact are uncertain at best, so we would need to be clear about our overall investment in this area.